Bajestic/GameOfLifeV2/README.md

 To use keypad for navigate is required lncurses library

 # Install lncurses library for enable keypad to navigate
+Go to terminal and run command below
 ```bash
 sudo apt-get install libncurses5-dev libncursesw5-dev
 ```

 # Usage
-For build and run use Make command
+For build and run go to app folder and use Make command in terminal.
 ```bash
 ./make
 ```